New Jersey Complex Property Division Attorneys

 Experience.
 Dedication.
 Results.

 Creating an equitable property division settlement requires finding answers to such complex questions as the original source of each asset, the extent to which the asset appreciated or depreciated in value during the course of the marriage, and the extent of joint ownership of any closely held or family-owned business.
-At Morris, Downing & Sherred, one of our first steps in a high net worth divorce case involving complex property division questions is to ask one of the forensic accountants we work with to conduct a thorough investigation into the spouses’ assets and the financial history of the marriage.
+At Morris, Downing & Sherred, one of our first steps in a high net worth divorce case involving complicated property division questions is to ask one of the forensic accountants we work with to conduct a thorough investigation into the spouses’ assets and the financial history of the marriage.

 Contact Us Today